HomeNewsIndustrial Rates

 New Mexico: Solar-Coal Transition Economics

-New Mexico’s 7.12¢/kWh industrial rate reflects a state in energy transition.
+At publication, New Mexico’s industrial benchmark was 7.12¢/kWh; the current February 2026 EIA benchmark is 5.65¢/kWh.
+The state remains in energy transition.
 PNM (Public Service Company of New Mexico) is replacing the 847 MW San Juan Generating Station with a portfolio of solar, battery storage, and gas peakers.
-The transition economics are currently favorable for industrial users because:
+The transition economics remain favorable for many industrial users because:

 • Solar PPAs in the I-25 corridor are clearing at $18–22/MWh (1.8–2.2¢/kWh) — among the cheapest in the nation.